Free Listen to the audiobook for kids:

-On a particularly hot afternoon, Jasper the lion, Richard the meerkat and Susan the zebra lingered on a hill under a shady tree.
+One hot afternoon, Jasper the Lion, Richard the Meerkat, and Susan the Zebra were lounging on a hill under a shady tree.
 From here, they had a great view of the African savannah.

-Since the rainy season was almost over and the bushes and trees hung full of green leaves, a lot of animals had been gathering at the watering holes during the days.
+Since the rainy season was almost over, and the bushes and trees hung full of green leaves, a lot of animals had been gathering at the watering holes.

-From their shady spot, the three friends enjoyed watching the numerous animals.
-They found the large elephants especially exciting, as they usually met at the watering hole and sucked vast amounts of water into their long trunks.
+From their shady spot, the three friends enjoyed watching them.
+They found the large elephants especially entertaining, as they could suck vast amounts of water into their long trunks.

-“If this keeps up, the watering hole will be sucked dry in a few days!” commented Richard on the lively activity.
+“If this keeps up, the watering hole will dry up in a few days!” said Richard.

-Jasper the lion and Susan the zebra were only listening with one ear.
-They were much too busy with their exciting card game.
-Just as Susan was about to lay the last card and joyfully announce her win, a strange wildebeest passed them and stopped.
+Jasper and Susan were only listening with one ear.
+They were busy with their card game.
+Just as Susan was about to put down her last card and joyfully announce her win, a passing wildebeest stopped and looked at them.

-“What a strange zebra you are.”
-The wildebeest eyed Susan from top to bottom and snorted.
+“What a strange zebra you are,” the wildebeest said, looking Susan over from top to bottom.

-Richard the meerkat jumped up and stood in front of Susan.
-“Who are you anyway, and what exactly is strange about our friend?”
+Richard jumped up and stood in front of her.
+“Who are you, and what exactly is strange about our friend?” he said defensively.

-“Well, don’t you see?” the wildebeest asked the three friends, still looking at Susan in amazement.
+“You don’t you see it?” the wildebeest asked, still looking at Susan in amazement.

-Susan felt visibly uncomfortable.
-She had never been examined like this before, and no one had thought she was strange before.
+Susan felt very uncomfortable.
+She had never been examined like this before, nor had anyone called her strange.
 She would have liked to hide completely behind her friends or crawl behind the tree.
 But it was too late.

-Now the entire herd of wildebeests had stopped to stare.
-They were looking at Susan and mumbling something to themselves and looking questioningly at each other.
+Now the entire herd of wildebeests stopped to stare.
+They were looking at Susan and mumbling to themselves.

 The smallest and youngest wildebeest of the herd was the last to notice the three friends under the tree and called out happily, “Look at the zebra under the tree!
 It only has three stripes.
 I’ve never seen that before!”